dstainton/transcript-flash-cards/MASTERY_SYSTEM_GUIDE.md

 - **Correct answers**: "✅ Correct! 🔥 Streak: 2/3"
 - **Mastered cards**: "✅ Correct! 🎉 CARD MASTERED!
 You answered correctly 3 times in a row!"
 - **Incorrect answers**: "❌ Incorrect. 🔄 Streak reset to 0/3"
+- **💡 Explanations**: Every answer (correct or incorrect) includes an AI-generated explanation to help you understand the concept better

 ### 💾 Persistent Progress